-- Physical Fitness Test: In order to qualify for a Cadetship, candidates will be required to pass a physical fitness test, which is designed to assess their potential to undergo the rigours of military training.
-Candidates must attain the standard laid down in order to proceed in the competition.
-A candidate must complete this test as part of their Air Corps Cadetship application; this test is not valid for any other Cadetship applications or other Defence Force competitions.
-(See Annex 'D' for details of the test and suggested training programme). - Group Assessment: Candidates will be required to participate in a group assessment.
+- Physical Fitness Test: In order to qualify for a Cadetship, candidates will be required to undergo a physical fitness test, which is designed to assess their potential to undergo the rigours of military training.
+Candidates must attain the minimum standard laid down in order to proceed in the competition (See Annex 'D' for details of the test and suggested training programme).
+Candidates' weight and height will be determined at this stage.
+Candidates must conform to the height and weight requirements in order to proceed in the competition.
+To reiterate, the physical fitness test is a prerequisite, and if a candidate fails the test i.e. receives a Red grading standard, they will not be permitted to proceed to the next stage of the assessment. - Group Assessment: Candidates will be required to participate in a group assessment.